By Alec Clayton

 Carvajal wrote the play 3 Impossible Questions about the wise Mullah (teacher or master) Nasreddin, which was performed at Olympia Family Theatre and which Carvajal said he was inspired to write after President Trump declared a travel ban on Muslim-majority countries.

-Carvajal’s latest book, C is for Collection is a collection of short stories.
+Carvajal’s latest book is C Is for Collection.
 “Ray Bradbury was a huge influence on my writing from an early age, which is why Collection is all but dedicated to him.
 That’s my book of short stories, which conceals a dubious autobiography — I’m an unreliable narrator.”

 Now Carvajal is in the research phase for a new novel.
-“I promised readers a novel about politics for years, but the truth outweirded satire so for the most part, this isn’t that.
-Instead, I decided to spend my summer working on a funny space opera, the kind of Douglas Adams-y material I adored when I was 12.
-The working title is Sublimely Ridiculous.
-I want it to feel like the kind of story a geeky but well-adjusted tweenager might doodle on the back of a Pee-Chee folder, real robots-and-rockets-and-rock-‘n’-roll kinda stuff.
+“I promised readers a novel about politics for years, but the truth out-weirded satire so for the most part, this isn’t that.
+Instead, I decided to spend my summer working on a funny space opera, the kind of Douglas Adams-y material I adored when I was 12. … I want it to feel like the kind of story a geeky but well-adjusted tween-ager might doodle on the back of a Pee-Chee folder, real robots-and-rockets-and-rock-‘n’-roll kinda stuff.
 Most of all I just want to have a blast writing it.”